cincheo/jsweet-http-server/README.md

 The server is built with [NanoHttpd](https://github.com/NanoHttpd/nanohttpd).

-It comes also with a small JSweet client, which is the JSweet sandbox available at http://www.jsweet.org/jsweet-live-sandbox/.
-JSweet provides a default Web Service, which is publically available: http://sandbox.jsweet.org/transpile.
+It comes also with a small JSweet client, which is the JSweet sandbox.
+You can try it live at http://www.jsweet.org/jsweet-live-sandbox/.

 ## How to use

+To transpile a file from Java to TypeScript or JavaScript, one must invoke the ``transpile`` Web Service on the JSweet server.

+The JSweet team has publically available server at: http://sandbox.jsweet.org.

 Here is a basic client written in JSweet: